stastnypremysl/lsql-csv/README.md

 # lsql-csv
-`lsql-csv` is a tool for CSV files data querying from shell with short queries.
-It makes possible to work with small CSV files like with read-only relational database.
+`lsql-csv` is a tool for CSV files data querying from the shell with short queries.
+It makes it possible to work with small CSV files like with a read-only relational database.

 The tool implements a new language LSQL similar to SQL, which is type-less, specifically designed for working with CSV files in shell.

 ## Installation
 It is necessary, you had GHC (`>=8 <9.29`) and Haskell packages Parsec (`>=3.1 <3.2`), Glob (`>=0.10 <0.11`), base (`>=4.9 <4.17`), text (`>=1.2 <1.3`) and containers (`>=0.5 <0.7`)
  installed.
-(The package boundaries given are identical to cabal bounderies.)
+(The package boundaries given are identical to cabal boundaries.)
 Run then:

     make
     sudo make install